bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 ## Creating your first program: BruteSSH.exe

-On the left-hand navigation menu you will notice a `Create Programs` tab with a red notification icon.
+On the left-hand navigation menu you will notice a `Create Program` tab (Alt + p) with a red notification icon.
 This indicates that there are programs available to be created.
-Click on that tab (or use Alt + p) and you'll see a list of all the programs you can currently create.
+Go to that tab, and you'll see a list of all the programs you can currently create.
 Hovering over a program will give a brief description of its function.
 Simply click on a program to start creating it.